Villarroel-Lab-University-of-Bologna/Transformers_for_images/README.md

 ## Installation

 ### KNIME Analytics Platform
-The extension can be installed via the [KNIME Hub](https://hub.knime.com/s/GU3IvjsopdZ8khJS) by dragging and doping or installed like any other KNIME extension via the KNIME Extension Manager.
+The extension can be installed via the [KNIME Hub](https://hub.knime.com/e/FXNeFUXOym7_euUl) by dragging and doping or installed like any other KNIME extension via the KNIME Extension Manager.

+### Usage
+Here is an [example of workflow](https://hub.knime.com/s/GU3IvjsopdZ8khJS) that uses the extension.

 ## Features